Reviews You Can Rely On

 In comparison, the Shark Stratos Cordless uses a dual-brushroll cleaner head with a very tall headgate that allows larger material to slip underneath more easily, making it a better choice for households that face larger debris challenges, like leaves, cereal, or potato chips.

-My high pile test reinforced our experience with low pile carpet and led me to a key takeaway: If a person is patient and gives this little vacuum a few extra passes over tough spots in their home, I believe this stick vacuum will clean up most messes.
+Our high-pile test reinforced our experience with low-pile carpet and led us to a key takeaway: If a person is patient and gives this little vacuum a few extra passes over tough spots in their home, we believe this stick vacuum will clean up most messes.

-shark pet plus - i found that the shark pet plus needs more time to ride over larger...
+shark pet plus - we found that the shark pet plus needs more time to ride over larger...

 Credit: Natalie Kafader